Corporate Tax Registration Services in Dubai 2026

 Corporate Tax Filing — What Comes After Registration

 Registration is only the first step.
 Once you have a TRN, you need to file a corporate tax return and pay any tax due.
-Here is the timeline that applies to most Dubai businesses:

 The filing deadline is 9 months after your financial year end — there are no extensions.
+See our dedicated corporate tax return filing guide for the full penalty schedule, audit thresholds, and filing process.

 If your financial year ended 31 December 2025, your corporate tax return and any payment due must be submitted by 30 September 2026.
-That deadline is now 3 months away for most Dubai businesses on the calendar year.

 Corporate Tax Registration for Free Zone Companies in Dubai